idasand/Tissue_deformation_estimation/README.md

-**Master thesis - estimating myocardial strain from ultrasound recordings using deep learning and Advanced Normalization Tools**
+**Master thesis - tissue deformation estimation with deep learning and ANTs on ultrasound data**

 *You might need to download the ANTsPy library from https://github.com/ANTsX/ANTsPy in oder to get all the magic functionality from ANTs to work, though the provided files should be sufficient.*